Materials Genomics

 2. Pre-filter: drop duplicates, unphysical geometries, exotic compositions

-3. Relax with MLIP: MACE-MP-0 or M3GNet relaxes each candidate to a local minimum, much cheaper than DFT
+3. Relax with MLIP: MACE-MP-0 (Batatia et al. 2025) or M3GNet (Chen and Ong 2022) relaxes each candidate to a local minimum, much cheaper than DFT

 4. DFT verify: validate energy / property predictions for the top few thousand